By Martha Maglone. Images by Moore Good Ink.

 An intriguing endurance concept, ChumpCar has many elements to its credit, not least competitive long-distance racing, an abundance of seat time for the drivers, premier race tracks on which to compete, full entry lists, and enthusiastic parts suppliers rubbing their hands safe in the knowledge that long-distance racing means vibrant parts sales.

 During the last twelve minutes of racing, the two BMWs that had led the field and battled for most of the day collided along the front straight before reaching the tricky downhill braking area that is the approach to Turn One.
 As a consequence, Maxie Price’s Porsche 917 team claimed victory in ChumpCar’s debut event at the new and rightfully celebrated Atlanta Motorsports Park.
+Buy weed seeds from Bushweedo & we will guarantee the best marijuana seeds prices available anywhere.
+Seeds always shipped with discreet delivery!

 For more information on ChumpCar Racing visit: www.chumpcar.com